How we started

 Secondly, private landlords had no idea that this market sector existed.

 So I set about creating a charitable entity to put landlords and tenants in touch and leverage our expertise to alleviate the administration problems.
-With the help of some of the friends and contacts I had made via The Cameron Trust, we figured out what Lets for Life – our Specialist Letting Agency for disabilities - might look like:
+With the help of some of the friends and contacts I had made via The Cameron Trust, we figured out what Lets for Life – our specialised housing provider for disabilities - might look like:

 - Feet on the ground with Regional Tenancy Agents